-"Refugee Lifeworlds: The Afterlife of the Cold War in Cambodia" (Temple UP, fall 2022, forthcoming) is a book that investigates how the Cambodian refugee archive pushes back against the ongoing legacies of the Cold War in Cambodia.
+"Refugee Lifeworlds: The Afterlife of the Cold War in Cambodia" (Temple UP, 2022) investigates how the Cambodian refugee archive pushes back against the ongoing legacies of the Cold War in Cambodia.
 The book routes questions about disability and refugee personhood through the afterlife of war and genocide in Cambodia, centring the kapok tree as a Khmer onto-epistemology of refugee being and survival.
 The book blends scholarly analysis with fragments of family anecdotes, crafting a form of autotheory to address the gaps in theory and knowledge where conventional academic language fails.

 "Refugee Worldmaking: The Vietnam War in Canadian Literature" is a forthcoming guest-edited special issue of the journal Canadian Literature (Issue 246).
 The issue includes scholarly essays, book reviews, and two forum discussions--all which aim to recast the discussion about the U.S. wars in Vietnam, Cambodia, and Laos through a Southeast Asian / Southeast Asian Canadian refugee lens.